What is it with the service industry calling people “Guys”? When did it become in our common language to call everybody “Guys”?

 Where does this come from?
 Is this another americanism that’s crossed the Atlantic and is about to force itself into the English language?

-What’s wrong with saying “thanks for visiting”, “thank you for your custom” or just “see you again”?
+What’s wrong with saying “Thanks for visiting”, “Thank you for your custom” or just even “See you again”?

 I know I’m not on my own on this as quite a few people I was out with at weekend so hate being called guys, especially my women friends.
-I know some staff aren’t happy calling folk “Guys” but have to as its in their job description or are forced to by management.
+I know some staff aren’t happy calling folk “Guys” either but have to as its in their job description or are forced to by management.

 Personally, I think its not right!
 Eapecially when it comes to groups of ladies but what do i know?
-What do you think?
+What do you all think?